Building a Battleground: Alterac Valley

 Fliers will be captured like normal mercenary camps.
 You will go up to one of three camps (one on each team's side, one neutral one between the top and center lanes), defeat the Fliers, and then an Air Bombardment item will drop.
 When used within a lane, the respective faction's Fliers will spawn from the base, and proceed to fly down that lane dropping bombs that will do low AoE damage (mainly to aid in wave clear).
 Fliers will also always bomb the closest building set (Fort or Keep) in a lane as well for moderate damage.

 Riders will be summoned by turning in meat stacks that drop from melee lane minions.
-Meat can be turned in by channeling at any Fort or Keep (and yes, if you have no buildings you will no longer be able to summon Riders).
+Meat can be turned in by channeling at any Fort or Keep (or in a last ditch effort, at the "core" to get some help in pushing lanes back).
 Riders will spawn at the base and proceed down the strongest lane, clearing minion waves quickly as they go with cleave attacks, though their damage will not be particularly strong versus buildings.

 Buildings: The main structures within Alterac Valley work a bit differently than in other maps, as they will be tied to "Core Defenders".
 Each Fort and Keep will have a symbol on it, that corresponds to the crest of a Defender that stands near the Core to protect it.
 Every time a Fort is destroyed, the corresponding Defender will weaken.
 Every time a Keep is destroyed, the corresponding Defender will weaken further.